 Andre Richard Salon (1218 Locust Street) is that place.
 The salon itself is adorable, with the sun constantly shining in the pretty interior, filled with super talented stylists.
 I really love how Andre Richard is so “about” Philly.
 The salon is constantly hosting events, running promotions, posting on social media, and interacting with the community.
 You can book online, which I need in my life, and their pricing is all really clearly broken down on their website, something I can appreciate in this semi-expensive city we live in.Continue Reading…

 Driving is not my favorite thing.
+In fact, I hate it.
+So as you can imagine, any chance of me driving for a living was simply out of the question.
+My friend on the other hand loves it and has become a delivery driver because he enjoys it that much.
+He drives what I would call a really big truck, and whilst I worry that he may be involved in an accident, he has reassured me that his company has incorporated the best fleet management system into their vehicles that can help them to change their behavior, as well as preventing any chance of a collision.
+This is amazing to hear.
+But it still doesn’t change my own personal feelings toward driving – at least everyone else will be safe though.
 For a few years there, cars and I did not get along very well.
 I, luckily, have finally landed on a reliable car that I like, but it is pretty standard (and white, which the dents and dings in this city have not been very forgiving of).
 I have wanted to try an SUV to be higher off the ground (and over those potholes), but I thought getting one while living in a neighborhood that requires parallel parking would be crazy.

 Earlier this year, I was invited to hang out with my friends from Buick at the Philadelphia Auto Show.
 I had mentioned my instant admiration for the Buick Encore, so I was super excited when Buick offered to let me drive one for a week as part of their Drive the District program.
 I am not, nor do I claim to be, a car expert of any kind.
 I mean, I’m actually pretty much the opposite.
 While I don’t know about all of the in’s and out’s of what makes one car better than the other . . .
 I do know what things really stood out to me while driving the Encore.
 And if car features can get me excited, then I think it’s worth sharing with you.